 The process of bleeding your radiators is necessary in order to release any air that has become trapped inside them.
 When air becomes trapped in a radiator, it prevents the spread of heat throughout the structure and subsequently throughout the room as a whole, therefore reducing the efficiency of your energy spend.
 You can bleed your radiators yourself, and it can vastly improve the efficiency of your entire heating system.
 That means a warmer home and cheaper energy bills.

 Not sure how to do it?
 Follow our step-by-step guide.

 If you’re looking for ways to save on your energy bills you may be wondering if it is more energy-efficient to leave your heating on all the time or to turn it on and off as required.
 In general, you will use more fuel (and therefore money) in constantly maintaining the temperature of your home, rather than just setting it for when you'll regularly need it.

 A better option could be to invest in a smart thermostat for total control of your heating wherever you are.

-Additionally, it's worth noting that lowering your house's average temperature by one degree celcius can save up to £85 pounds a year.
+Additionally, it's worth noting that lowering your house's average temperature by just a single degree can save around £80 a year.

 Avoiding estimated bills from your energy supplier unfortunately requires regular meter readings.
-Pay too much, and they'll be holding a pot of your money; pay too little and you'll be in debt to them.
 Sending these readings allows your supplier to know how many more kilowatts of electricity or gas you've used since the last time you sent a reading.
 As a whole, they'll allow you to see how much you're spending and, crucially, prevent your supplier from estimating what you've used and potentially overcharging you.

 Smart meters are being rolled out for free across the whole country and, though they're not without their controversies, they should put an end to these manual readings.
 They'll show you exactly what you're spending and what you're spending it on, allowing you to make adjustments accordingly.